cytoscape/py4cytoscape/README.md

 Over time, py4cytoscape functionality should match RCy3 functionality.
 Once that occurs, novel Py2Cytoscape functions will be added to both as appropriate.

-An overall scorecard comparing Py2Cytoscape, RCy3 and py4cytoscape can be found [here](https://docs.google.com/spreadsheets/d/1uhBTbOMI4QMKUpLaOTuf6BP5wgqU6-pOzkj6BNmC4CY/edit?usp=sharing).
+An overall scorecard comparing Py2Cytoscape, RCy3 and ``py4cytoscape`` can be found [here](https://docs.google.com/spreadsheets/d/1uhBTbOMI4QMKUpLaOTuf6BP5wgqU6-pOzkj6BNmC4CY/edit?usp=sharing).
 Pay close attention to columns E and F, which show how much of RCy3 is reflected in py4cytoscape.

+# Documentation

+To understand the API structure and see calling examples, see the ``py4cytoscape`` [documentation](https://py4cytoscape.readthedocs.io/en/latest/).

 ## How to install and test